The Raccoons: Music

 The series had a new wave soundtrack including the theme song "Run with Us" by cast member Lisa Lougheed.
-Season 1 ended with a different version of the song, not sung by Lougheed.
-"Run with Us" was performed in season 1 by Stephen Lunt.
+Season 1 ended with a different version of the song, performed by Stephen Lunt.
 In the first season, Canadian singer Luba performed several songs, several of which were later re-recorded by Lougheed for use in other seasons.
-There were also several other songs performed by other musicians such as Rita Coolidge and Rupert Holmes who performed songs for the first special, Leo Sayer and Coolidge again for the second, and John Schneider and Dottie West for the final TV special.
+There were also several songs performed by other musicians such as Rita Coolidge and Rupert Holmes who performed songs for the first special, Leo Sayer and Coolidge again for the second, and John Schneider and Dottie West for the final TV special.

-Because of contractual reasons, Schneider's vocals on three of the songs were replaced with Frank Floyd and Hank Martin when they were released on the accompanying soundtrack album for the fourth special.
-Rory Dodd, The Dior Bros. (actually Kevin Gillis and Jon Stroll under a pseudonym), and many other musicians also had songs performed, although somewhat rarely compared to the aforementioned people.
+Due to contractual reasons, Schneider's vocals on three of the songs were replaced with Frank Floyd and Hank Martin when they were released on the accompanying soundtrack album for the fourth special.
+Rory Dodd, The Dior Bros.
+(Kevin Gillis and Jon Stroll under a pseudonym), and many other musicians also had songs performed, although somewhat rarely compared to the aforementioned people.
 According to Jon Stroll, Frank Floyd, the frontman of the 1970s R&B funk group The Writers, was originally selected to be the main male singer for the series but backed out at the last minute.
 Needing a replacement, they brought in Curtis King Jr. at the suggestion of backup singer Valerie Wilson.

 The earlier version of "Run with Us", like quite a few of the other songs from The Raccoons, were never officially released.
 The songs from the first two specials were released on the album Lake Freeze – The Raccoons Songtrack in 1983.
 A soundtrack for the fourth special was released in 1984, but featured vocals from Frank Floyd and Hank Martin to replace John Schneider.
-Nine of the songs from the series featured on Lougheed's album Evergreen Nights (1987), though Lougheed only sang some of the songs (sometimes in duets), while some were sung by other artists (Curtis King Jr. and Stephen Lunt).
-The French-language version of "Run with Us", as well as most of Luba and Lisa Lougheed's songs, was performed by the Quebecois Canadian singer Jano Bergeron with "Run with Us" being renamed in French to "Viens Vers Nous".
+Nine of the songs from the series featured on Lougheed's album Evergreen Nights, released in 1987.
+Although Lougheed only sang some of the songs (sometimes in duets), others were sung by other artists (Curtis King Jr. and Stephen Lunt).
+The French version of "Run with Us", as well as most of Luba and Lisa Lougheed's songs, was performed by the Quebecois Canadian singer Jano Bergeron with "Run with Us" being renamed in French to "Viens Vers Nous".

 The instrumental music was composed by Kevin Gillis and Jon Stroll and performed largely by the National Arts Centre Orchestra from Ottawa, Canada, though due to contractual reasons, they were credited as "The National Raccoon Orchestra" and later, "The Royal Raccoon Orchestra" on the accompanying soundtrack albums.
 Most of the instrumental cues heard in the series were actually recorded for The Raccoons and the Lost Star and re-used.
 Only six of the instrumental tunes (two from The Raccoons on Ice and four from The Raccoons and the Lost Star) have ever been released officially (they can be found on the Lake Freeze and Let's Dance! albums).